 EMISSARIES FOR GRADUATE STUDENT DIVERSITY PROGRAM

 Requirements: Applicants must be full-time graduate students in a masters or PhD program at IUB, be in good academic standing, and demonstrate involvement in program, departmental, university or community organizations.
 Preference will be given to graduate students who are involved in diversity-building activities and programming.
-The application process concludes with an interview.
-Applicants who advance in the selection process will be contacted for an interview.
-Once selected, emissaries will sign a contract which certifies the understanding of program requirements and expectations.
+A face to face interview is required.

-- • 1-2 page essay addressing past experience with similar initiatives, diversity-building efforts, cultural competency, community involvement or leadership skills and why you desire to be an Emissary for Graduate Student Diversity.
+- 3. one page essay about their past experience with similar initiatives, diversity-building efforts, cultural competency, community involvement or leadership skills; and,